zcwilt/rest-api/docs/queryparser.rst

 Sorting allows for multiple sort targets for ascending and descending sorts.

-Includes allows for loading child models.
+Includes allow for loading child models.

-Query results by default return all columns for the query, however can use the columns filter to restrict which columns are returned.
+Query results by default return all columns for the query, however you can use the columns filter to restrict which columns are returned.